Adhaim Dam

 Adhaim Dam is a multi-purpose embankment dam on the Al Uzaym (Adhaim) River 133 km northeast of Baghdad, Iraq.
 The purpose of the dam is flood control, hydro-power and irrigation.
 The dam was completed in 2000 with only the embankment, spillway and intake.
 The power station and irrigation outlets are unfinished.
-When complete, the power station will have a 27 MW installed capacity and the irrigation outlet will be able to discharge 73 m3/s.
+When complete, the power station will have a 27 MW installed capacity and the irrigation outlets will be able to discharge 73 m3/s.